 How Content is Displayed in Search Engines

-Zero results is the new norm—60% of the time when a search is done, users don’t necessarily see organic results and listings.
+Zero results are the new norm—60% of the time when a search is done, users don’t necessarily see organic results and listings.
 Now upon searching, the following are all displayed: answer boxes, knowledge graphs, featured snippets, and local pack.
 Used to, a list of blue links that were nothing but organic would be displayed.
 Now we see all kinds of things that sometimes even give quick, direct answers.
 Organic traffic will continue to decline.
 Google is providing answers even before getting to an actual website.
 Think about ways to provide answers because people want to do business with businesses they like, know, and trust.

 Don’t just try to rank organically.
 Always have an omnichannel approach and look at paid options as well.
 There are so many places to put work into the content.
 Don’t 100% rely on any one source.
 With zero results Google starting to “take your traffic”, you have to pay to play.
 Considering 98% of Google revenue comes from their own ads, they have challenges ahead as marketers move to outlets where ads might be less expensive.